 All sports, path and parking lot lighting are to be illuminated in conformance with this Section and the recommended practices prepared by the Illuminating Engineering Society of North America (IESNA) for sports lighting (RP-6).
+Illuminance levels will be specific to the activity and sport type.
 All sports-fields shall utilize shielded luminaires from a list of manufacturers that meet the Dark Sky initiative.
 Luminaires on sports field poles with multiple cross-arms shall have a black exterior finish.
-All sport-courts shall be lighted with full-cutoff luminaires and are to utilize "On" & "Off" push buttons so that the lighting does not operate unless the courts are in actual use.
+All sport-courts shall be lighted with fully shielded luminaires and are to utilize "On" & "Off" push buttons so that the lighting does not operate unless the courts are in actual use.
 All park luminaires shall be shielded and/or located so that no light source is directly visible from beyond the park property lines.
 Sports field poles are to be set-back a minimum of fifty feet (50') from any residential property line or right-of-way.
 Initial vertical illuminance (spill light) shall be calculated along all park property lines at a height of six feet (6') above finished grade.
-Automatic time clocks or other programmable controllers are to turn off all non-security lighting at a curfew time as determined within the "Hours of Operation" portion of this Lighting Section.
+Automatic time clocks or other programmable controllers are to turn off all non-security lighting at a curfew time as determined within the Lighting Zones portion of this Lighting Section.
 Sports lighting shall be permitted to have a light source with a color temperature of less than or equal to four thousand one hundred (4,100) degrees Kelvin.